Fall 2020/Spring 2021 Update

-- Students should bring or send the original documentation to Ms. Loretta Edwards - Student Financial Services - 200 Willoughby Avenue, Brooklyn, NY 11205 Myrtle Hall 6th Floor.
+- Students should bring or send the original documentation to Mr. Lloyd Noel - Student Financial Services - 200 Willoughby Avenue, Brooklyn, NY 11205 Myrtle Hall 6th Floor.

 - Third party billing sponsors are typically not billed until after the drop period ends each semester in order to ensure there are no future changes to registration.
 Students are ultimately responsible for any changes that occur to billing after the third party sponsor payment has been received.